furkanunsal42/WatersortPuzzle/README.md

 game rules are as follows:

-main mechanic of the game is pouring water from a tube to another. pouring a water is only possible if there is space avaliable at the top of the target tube and, water color(symbolized with differnt numbers in this project) on the top of targeted tube is the same with the one on top of source tube.
+main mechanic of the game is pouring water from a tube to another. pouring water is only possible if there is avaliable space at the top of the target tube and, water color(symbolized with differnt numbers in this project) on the top of targeted tube is the same with the one on top of source tube.

 pouring water continues as long as target tube complitely fills up or same colored water run out at the source tube.